cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Mechanical Monkeys (n.):** a group of people on an FRC team with low intelligence that are usually wielding a wrench; a phrase commonly used by programmers~Jalerre

 **Mechanum (n.):** An imaginary word used by individuals to prove their lack of knowledge of omni-directional drive systems.~Caleb Sykes

+**Media Team (n):** 1) The reason the slogan "More than Robots" was invented; 2) Those who blind with flashes; 3) Land of punishment for bad builders (IE. If you don't stop stripping those screws, I'm going to put you on the Media Team.)~MysterE

 **Mentor (n):** An adult who likes to play with children's toys, with children.~Taylor